First Aid for Motorcyclists course

 Nick completed the First Aid for Motorcyclists course at Williamstown over the weekend and what a fantastic initiative it is.

 The crew at Maschine are passionate about riders learning first aid to help look after each other out on the trails.
-So often with adventure riding we disappear off into the bush or out into the desert where we can be hours from medical help, and often out of mobile phone reception, so it may come down to you being able to help your mate until paramedics arrive.
+So often with adventure riding we disappear off into the bush or out into the desert where we can be hours from medical help, and often out of mobile phone reception, so it may come down to you being able to help your mate until paramedics a

 We’ve done first aid courses before but none of them covered the specialists skills and unique difficulties involved in motorcycle accidents.
 If you’ve done a conventional first aid course you will know that they leave a massive knowledge gap when it comes to handling the aftermath of a serious motorcycle accident.